constructorlabs/delivereat-with-db/README.md

 ---

 ## Objective > what does it do?
-**Lovely Grubbly** is a basic version of Deliveroo,

-is an online restaurant which brings the best local food to your doorstep.
+**Lovely Grubbly** is an online restaurant which brings the best local food to your doorstep.
 It allows you to browse the menu and dishes to the shopping basket which shows a full breakdown of costs including dellivery.
 To place your order you enter your details and immediatly receive confirmation by text with an order ID.

 ## Installation and set up
 + Clone the project and run `npm install`